 - Form about 20 equally sized meatballs by hand.

 - Heat the oil in a frying pan and add the meatballs.
 Turn them after 3 minutes to ensure they are evenly browned.
 Fry them for a further 3 minutes.
-Remove from the pan onto a paper towel covered plate for the excess oil to absorb.2 tbsp oil
+Remove from the pan onto a paper towel covered plate for the excess oil to absorb.2 tbsp olive oil